MikaOcko/music-player/README.md

 Future developments :
 [X] add more covers and songs (open source)
 [] display duration time
+[] manage the *seeking* for more accessibility
-[] add volume control to manage the volume of the song [] make "backward" and "forward" buttons functional
-[] update license and contributions (pictures, artists)
+[] add volume control to manage the volume of the song [x] make "backward" and "forward" buttons functional [] update license and contributions (pictures, artists)

+> [!TIP]
+> Le *seek* ou *seeking signifie : ller à un moment précis de la piste en cliquant ou en déplaçant le curseur sur la barre de progression.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to modify.